Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 You may start experiencing gradual weight loss once you stop your antipsychotic medication.
 However, this will depend on the drug, how long it takes to get out of your system, and your body chemistry.
 But you should never stop your medication without talking to your healthcare provider.

-If you've gained weight or worry about gaining weight from psychiatric medication, talk to your psychiatric APRN about the steps to take.
+If you've gained weight or you worry about becoming overweight from psychiatric medication, talk to your provider about the steps to take.
 Rather than stopping your treatment and putting your mental health at risk, they may recommend metformin alongside your meds.

 Whatever you do, ensure you talk to your provider.
 It's always in your best interest.